Running with the Big Dogs?

 - Forasmuch then as Christ hath suffered for us in the flesh, arm yourselves likewise with the same mind: for he that hath suffered in the flesh hath ceased from sin; That he no longer should live the rest of his time in the flesh to the lusts of men, but to the will of God.
 For the time past of our life may suffice us to have wrought the will of the Gentiles, when we walked in lasciviousness, lusts, excess of wine, revellings, banquetings, and abominable idolatries: Where they think it strange that ye run not with them to the same excess of riot, speaking evil of you:” (1 Peter 4:1-4)

 That bold part there, that’s verse 4.
 There are your big dogs.
 They can’t imagine why you aren’t running with them any more.
-Why you’re not raising cane and asking questions later.
+Why you’re not raising cane and asking questions later like you use to.
 Why you aren’t still cussing and dating a new significant other every weekend.
 They can’t figure out why you stopped drinking and throwing parties and LIVING for the next big thing, the next big show, the next big “whatever”.

 The Most Important Thing